 Major faculty research areas include Biorobotics, Brain-Machine Interface, Spinal Implants, Lung Mechanics, Emergency Medicine (with HUMC) and Tissue Engineering.
 Our BME faculty encourage undergraduate participation in their labs.

 Stevens presently has a collaborative research and teaching agreement with Hackensack University Medical Center (HUMC) and UMDNJ-New Jersey Medical School.
 Our senior design students regularly win prizes for their designs at regional and national competitions.
 Every year, several of student-owned intellectual property (IP) is converted to patents and some students have gone on to form their own start-up companies.
 BME faculty members regularly involve undergraduates in their research labs.

 Over the years our graduates have been employed by all the major Medical Device companies, including Medtronic, J&J, Stryker and BD as well as other major and startup Biotech companies.
 Each year several of our graduates are accepted to Medical Schools including UMDNJ, Baylor and Cornell as well as graduate schools, including Columbia, Brown and Cornell.

-Our department offers a Bachelor of Science in Chemistry and a Bachelor of Science in Chemical Biology and a Bachelor of Engineering in Biomedical Engineering.
+Our department offers a Bachelor of Science in Biology, a Bachelor of Science in Chemistry, a Bachelor of Science in Chemical Biology and a Bachelor of Engineering in Biomedical Engineering.
 Within the Chemical Biology program there are concentrations available in Bioinformatics and Bioanalytical Chemistry.
 An accelerated program in Chemical Biology exists for students enrolling in a special combined program in medicine or dentistry.